-Relationship Red Flags: 5 Indicators the Guy You’re Dating Is Horribly Codependent
+Relationship Red Flags: 5 Indicators the Person You’re Dating Is Horribly Codependent

 This story about having a codependent partner was contributed by a Hornet user through our Community Platform.
 You, too, can contribute stories to Hornet.
 Head here for more info on writing for us.

-Are you dating a guy right now who seems super clingy?
-Does he smother you with affection to the point that it turns you off?
-Does he constantly need validation?
+Are you dating someone right now who seems super clingy?
+Do they smother you with affection to the point that it turns you off?
+Do they constantly need validation?
 If the answer to any of those questions is yes, you may have a codependent partner.

 In the context of romantic relationships, having a codependent partner is the dynamic wherein a person relies on another to meet all of their self-esteem needs.